Daniel Sedin: Early career and adjusting (2000–2006)

-2006–2010
+Rise to stardom, Stanley Cup Final run, individual awards (2006–2015)

+Daniel and Henrik re-signed with the Canucks to identical three-year, $10.75 million contracts on 30 June 2006.
 In the 2006–07 season, Daniel established himself as the Canucks' top scorer.
-He led the team with 36 goals and 84 points to lead the Canucks in scoring.
+He led the team with 36 goals and 48 assists for 84 points in 81 games to lead the Canucks in scoring as the Canucks returned to the playoffs having finished the season as the third seed in the Western Conference.
 He also tied a League record with four goals in overtime over the course of the season.
-Daniel notched his second career NHL hat-trick on 6 February 2007, scoring two goals against goaltender Dwayne Roloson and one into an empty net.
-He later took the second penalty shot of his career on 8 March 2007, against the Phoenix Coyotes.
+On 13 January 2007, Daniel scored his 100th NHL goal in a 6–1 win over the Toronto Maple Leafs on Leafs' goaltender Andrew Raycroft.
+Daniel notched his second career NHL hat-trick on 6 February, scoring two goals against Edmonton Oilers goaltender Dwayne Roloson and one into an empty net.
+He later took the second penalty shot of his career on 8 March, against the Phoenix Coyotes.
 However, he was stopped once again by Curtis Joseph; Vancouver went on to win the game 4–2.
-Winger Taylor Pyatt, acquired in a trade from the Buffalo Sabres during the off-season, replaced Carter as the Sedins' linemate and went on to score a career-high 23 goals.
-In the opening game of the 2007 playoffs against the Dallas Stars, Daniel assisted on Henrik's quadruple-overtime goal to end the longest-ever Canucks playoff game and the sixth longest in NHL history at 138 minutes and six seconds of play.
-Daniel struggled to produce offensively in the playoffs, however, managing five points over 12 games as the Canucks were eliminated by the Anaheim Ducks in the second round.
+Winger Taylor Pyatt, acquired in a trade from the Buffalo Sabres during the 2006 off-season, replaced Carter as the Sedins' linemate and went on to score a career-high 23 goals.
+On 11 April, in the opening game of the 2007 playoffs against the Dallas Stars, Daniel assisted on Henrik's quadruple-overtime goal to end the longest-ever Canucks playoff game and the sixth longest in NHL history at 138 minutes and six seconds of play.
+Daniel struggled to produce offensively in the playoffs, however, managing five points over 12 games as the Canucks defeated the sixth-seeded Stars in seven games before eventually being eliminated by the second-seeded and eventual Stanley Cup champion Anaheim Ducks in the second round in five games.